keyboardDrummer/typeless/README.md

 An LSP server is a program that can be used by an IDE to provide editing support for a programming language.
 Typeless is an LSP server for JavaScript that provides the same level of editor tooling for JavaScript as programmers get when using TypeScript.
 To do this, Typeless asks programmers to provide tests that it uses to analyse the code.

+### Great, how do I get it?
+Currently Typeless is in development and can't be used.
+If you're interested in the project, please star the GitHub page or upvote the newspost that brought you here.
+If you want to comment on the Typeless specification and have no please to do so, please leave your comment in a GitHub issue.

 ## Why use JavaScript and Typeless when I can use TypeScript?
 Types in their simplest form, such as the type `number` or `string`, are easy to understand.
 However, as TypeScript applications get more complex so do the types required to describe them.
 The TypeScript handbook features a section called [Advanced types](https://www.typescriptlang.org/docs/handbook/advanced-types.html), which indeed can be used to write advanced types.
 Here's an example: